 This easy cannoli dip is perfect for parties and potlucks.
 Also perfect for National Cannoli Day on June 16th.

 For a boozy adult treat, adding a little amaretto, chocolate liqueur, or your other favorite liqueurs would be a great addition to this homemade cannoli dip.
+Or give my Pumpkin Cannoli Dip or Orange Almond Cannoli Dip a try too.

 Hope you enjoy this easy cannoli dip recipe!
 Be sure to check out my other cannoli recipes.